Lezalith/RenPy-Discord-Presence/README.md

 `start` is a time from which Time Elapsed is calculated.
 It can take four different values:

-- `"start_time"` which sets Time Elapsed to the time since this game session's launch.
+- `"start_time"` makes Time Elapsed refer to the `start_time` variable, where time since this game session's launch is recorded.
-- `"new_time"` which resets Time Elapsed to 0:0.
+- `"new_time"` inserts a new unix timestamp, reseting Time Elapsed to 0:0.
 It does **not** overwrite the recorded `start_time` by itself, but you can change that one directly if you need to.
 - `None` which results in Time Elapsed being **hidden**.
 - **Unix timestamp** from which Time Elapsed is calculated.
 ```py